Rawalpindi experiments

-Oversight by Porton Down
+History

 The experiments in Rawalpindi were part of a much larger project intended to test the effects of chemical weapons on humans.
 More than 20,000 British servicemen were subjected to chemical warfare trials between 1916 and 1989 at the Defence Ministry's Porton Down research centre in southwest England.

-Aim of the experiments

-The experiments were done to determine the effects of mustard gas, now known to be highly carcinogenic.
-According to documents at The National Archives in London, British scientists and doctors tested the effects of mustard gas on over 500 Indian soldiers over a ten-year period.
+The Rawalpindi experiments focused on mustard gas, now known to be highly carcinogenic.
+According to documents at The National Archives in London, British scientists and doctors tested the effects of mustard gas on hundreds of Indian soldiers over a ten-year period.
 Beginning in the early 1930s, scientists at Rawalpindi sent British Indian Army soldiers, wearing shorts and cotton shirts, into gas chambers to experience the effects of mustard gas.
 The scientists hoped to determine the appropriate dosage to use on battlefields.
 Many of the subjects suffered severe burns from their exposure to the gas.

-Effects on subjects

 These tests caused large numbers of burns, some of which were so damaging that the subjects had to be hospitalized.
 According to the report severely burned patients were often very miserable and depressed and in considerable discomfort.
-No long-term effects of exposure were documented or studied.

-Missing information

 The patients were treated at the Indian Military Hospital Rawalpindi (now known as the Military Hospital Rawalpindi).
 The exact place where the British facility equipped with gas chambers was located in Rawalpindi is unknown.

-Porton Down view

 Porton Down officials have argued that trials took place in a different era, during a conflict, and so their conduct should not be judged by today's standards.